HirschyKirkwood-Work/CrowdstrikeReport/README.md

 Output data processed through this script should be accurate based on what data is fed to it.
 The old rule of GIGO always applies.
 A lot of the process-related stuff like refreshes will not show up in ABR data for months when inactive machines get booted out.
 Likewise with how it determines who "owns" a machine.
 If it's a multi-use machine like police often have, it's just going to be HECKIN inaccurate.
 Or if it gets tied to a DSP tech or something, or the machine is given to a new hire, that data is all highly subject to change and creates false positives.
 If we had one solution that has absolutely everything in it, such as Ninja One or a similar service where we have control, reliability, and more insight into the inner workings, a lot of this would resolve itself.

 Other inconsistencies, like customers not telling us when someone leaves or moves departments, leading to non-customers being flagged here will always exist until HR fixes their processes.
-Please create a [PR](https://github.com/HirschyKirkwood-Work/CrowdstrikeReport/pulls) to add other Known-issues to this Doc.
+Please create an [Issue](https://github.com/HirschyKirkwood-Work/CrowdstrikeReport/issues) or  [PR](https://github.com/HirschyKirkwood-Work/CrowdstrikeReport/pulls) to add other Known-issues to this Doc.

 ## Usage